 Another relaxing scent you could enjoy is Chamomile, well known for it’s soothing effects.
 Or you could try Ylang Ylang – which has an original fragrance if you’ve never smelled it before.
 It calms agitation and can help with insomnia – which is why you’re here in the first place!

-If you want to find our more about the essential oils that are suitable for pregnancy – because we must proceed with caution – hop over to fitpregnancy here for the 4 oils suitable for pregnancy or consult this extensive list by Mommypotamus here if you’re looking to diffuse them in a carrier oil and use them on your skin.
+Or you can consult this extensive list by Mommypotamus if you’re looking to diffuse them in a carrier oil and use them on your skin.

-Quick heads up on how to use them: The safest way is to diffuse them using an Essential Oils Diffuser and reading the indications on how many drops to use.
+Quick heads up on how to use them: The safest way is to diffuse them using an Essential Oils Diffuser and reading the indications on how many drops per oil.